 2. Court fees and procedural costs

-To initiate proceedings, you pay a court fee.
+To start legal proceedings, you pay a court fee.
 The amount depends on:

 -